-For hundreds of years dentists have filled cavities with silver amalgam fillings made of a combination of tin, silver, copper and mercury.
-For a long time, the selection of amalgam fillings wasn’t really a selection at all — it was akin to a default.
-Today, though, you have a choice when it comes to filling your cavities.
-Rather than using silver fillings that shine brightly in your mouth, you can choose subtler tooth-coloured fillings made of composite materials that blend naturally with your teeth.
+Dentists have been using silver amalgam fillings for a long time.
+These fillings are made from a mix of tin, silver, copper, and mercury to fill cavities.
+For a considerable duration, choosing amalgam fillings wasn’t genuinely a decision; it was essentially the only available option.
+Nowadays, you can choose how to fill your cavities.
+Instead of going for noticeable silver fillings, you can pick tooth-colored fillings made from composite materials.
+These blend seamlessly with the natural look of your teeth.
 Cosmetic issues aside, some people opt for white fillings near you over amalgam fillings out of safety-related concerns.
 The bottom line, though, is that you now have choices.
 To help determine what choice is most appropriate for you, take a look at this information about both options before asking a dentist in Kitchener what alternative they recommend.

 Tooth-coloured composite fillings

-The composite resin and plastic materials used to fill teeth with “white fillings” are also used to make cosmetic changes to the colour and shape of teeth.
-While composite materials are able to withstand moderate pressure, they’re not appropriate for fillings in teeth exposed to the highest biting pressures—your molars, for example.
-Composite fillings are most commonly and appropriately used in your front or “smile zone” teeth where cosmetic concerns are highest and biting pressure lowest.
+The composite resin and plastic materials utilized for “white fillings” are not only employed for tooth restoration but also serve in making cosmetic enhancements to alter the color and shape of teeth.
+While composite materials can withstand moderate pressure, they’re not appropriate for fillings in teeth exposed to the highest biting pressures—your molars, for example.
+Composite fillings are most commonly and appropriately used in your front or “smile zone” teeth, where cosmetic concerns are highest and biting pressure is lowest.

-The Canadian Dental Association describes amalgam fillings as “the most durable and most affordable of all restorative material options.”
-The Association states that, in the vast majority of cases, there are no harmful health effects associated with exposure to average levels of mercury from amalgam fillings.
-The Association does advise, though, that amalgam fillings are inappropriate for people allergic to components of the amalgam and allergic to chemical substances or foods like milk or bread.
-Health Canada recommends against amalgam fillings for individuals with impaired kidney function.
+The Canadian Dental Association characterizes amalgam fillings as “the most durable and most affordable of all restorative material options.”
+The Association states that, in most cases, being exposed to average levels of mercury from amalgam fillings doesn’t have harmful health effects.
+However, they advise caution for individuals with allergies to components of the amalgam or those allergic to certain chemical substances or foods like milk or bread, as amalgam fillings may not be suitable for them.
+Health Canada advises against amalgam fillings for individuals with impaired kidney function.

-Whether amalgam and/or composite fillings are right for you depends on your medical history, personal circumstances, cosmetic priorities, your budget and the location and size of your cavities.
-To decide what option is best for you, discuss all those issues and any health concerns with a dentist near you.
+Whether amalgam and/or composite fillings are right for you depends on your medical history, personal circumstances, cosmetic priorities, budget, and the location and size of your cavities.
+To determine the most suitable option for your specific needs, it is recommended to thoroughly discuss these considerations and any health concerns with a dentist near you.